OmkarChekuri/mnist-gan-fastapi/README.md

 ├── requirements.txt         # Python dependencies
 ├── README.md                # Project documentation
-└── prepare_model.py         # Script to train and save the GAN model
+└── prepare_model.py         # Script to train and save the GAN model └── prepare_classifier.py    # Script to train and save the Classifier model
 ```

 ## Setup and Installation